Authentic French Tarte Tatin Recipe (Classic Upside-Down Apple Tart)

 What pastry should I use?

-While puff pastry is traditional, shortcrust pastry also works wonderfully and is often easier to handle.
-We recommend a savory shortcrust for a beautifully balanced flavor.
+While puff pastry is traditional, an unsweetened shortcrust (pâte brisée) also works beautifully and is often easier to handle.
+It creates a more balanced contrast with the sweet caramel apples.

 Why bake pastry and filling separately?